Tips to Make your CV Stand Out

 My final tip is to be authentic!

-Show the reader that you have interests and hobbies, these give them a great insight into the type of person you are and could even be the deciding factor in whether you get called for an interview or not.
+Show the reader that you have interests and hobbies.
+These give great insight into the type of person you are and could even be the deciding factor in whether you get called for an interview or not.

-Try and not include generic hobbies just to fill the space, push yourself to make these things that you are truly passionate about.
+Try not to include generic hobbies just to fill the space.
+Push yourself to include things that you are truly passionate about.
 Similarly, you should include achievements which show that you are relevant and valuable.
 How have you contributed to the success of the team/business?

 These two sections show off who you are and what you can bring to the table.
 To make the biggest impact you need to be authentic.

-If you follow these 5 tips while writing your CV you’ll be sure to see the difference it makes.
-Having confidence in your CV and not feeling overwhelmed by the interview process due to a fear of forgetting what you wrote on it in the first place can be the key to your success.
+If you follow these tips while writing your CV, you’ll be sure to see the difference it makes.
+Having confidence in your CV is the first step to success.

 Share: